From stainless steel to aluminum to copper to cast iron, which cookware material is the best? Well, that’s what today’s article aims to answer!

 - Failure to season it regularly can cause it to get discolored, rusty and spotty over time.

 - Its thinner design makes it have less heat retention capacity.
 This means that you might find some parts of the pan hotter than others.

 - It isn’t dishwasher-safe.
 A dishwasher can ruin it and the seasoning, causing it to rust and lose its non stick ability.

-Cast iron isn’t a very good heat conductor.
-In other words, it doesn’t heat well or cool quickly.
-This self-regulating nature, nonetheless, makes cast iron cookware the ideal material for grill pans, griddles, fry pans and dutch ovens.
+Cast iron is a very good heat conductor.
+In other words, it heats well and maintains heat like no other material.
+This self-regulating nature makes cast iron cookware the ideal material for grill pans, griddles, and skillets.

 Cookware made of cast iron is exceedingly durable and is warping-, chipping-, and dent–resistant.